 Once you realize how interruptive technology diffuses your efficiency and can put speed bumps and road blocks in your work flow, you may turn to disruptive technologies to manage your systems (Away Find is a great example of this, as is Evernote, and also using a mobile phone and voice mail to control what reaches you to interrupt your flow without missing the important items).
 So where does ego come into play?

 Ego becomes its own problem when people begin to take your time management personally.
-There are a number of people and companies I work with that are awesome, and that have time management systems of their own.
-They see that I try to work within their parameters, and they do their best to respect mine – it s a win-win (It helps that I started adding an “effective work flow for this project” section in contracts).
-Then you get people who aren’t able to see your system (or the systems of others) as time management – these folks take it as a personal slight if an email isn’t replied to immediately, and then, they begin to bombard your system structure like a Kamikaze pilot from WWII – hitting your DM box, your email repeatedly, your phone, text, instant message windows and more in a look at me blitzkrieg.
-What kills me is the message is often then “Hey, call me ASAP.” and not “These xx items are urgent because of xx.
-I know you are writing per your away message, but could you please contact me.”
-(Guess which one would actually get a response from most people, by the way.)
+There are a number of people and companies I work with that are organized, that have time management systems of their own.
+They see that I try to work within their parameters, and they do their best to respect mine – it’s a win-win (it helps that I started adding an “effective work flow for this project” section in contracts).
+Some people aren’t able to see your system (or the systems of others) as time management – these folks take other companies’ systems as a personal slight.
+They might begin to bombard your system structure like a Kamikaze pilot from WWII – hitting your DM box, your email repeatedly, your phone, text, instant message windows and more in a look at me blitzkrieg.
+You might get ineffective messages from them, like “Hey, call me ASAP.” when “These xx items are urgent because of xx.
+I know you are writing per your away message, but could you please contact me.” would be more respectful of the need to work together.
+(Guess which version will actually get a response from most people.)

-Truly, there is not much you can do about how someone else’s feelings work.
-Personally, aside from doing my best to be tactful and understanding, I haven’t found a “magic formula” for the times when ego enters the equation.
+I haven’t found a “magic formula” for the those moments when interruptive behavior and technology takes over.
 Have you?
 How are you using disruptive technology to handle interruptive technology?